We’ve identified a significant safety risk posed by poorly implemented electronic prescribing and medicines administration (ePMA) systems.

 - Availability of a seven-day hospital pharmacy service is crucial to support an ePMA system and pick-up errors quickly.

 We made safety recommendations to NHSX, the Department of Health and Social Care and NHS England and NHS Improvement as a result of this investigation.

 The safety recommendations ask for these national bodies to provide NHS trusts with a blueprint for what a good ePMA system and implementation should look like.
 This will mean ePMA systems are used to their full benefit and reduce the risk of serious harm to patients.

-We expect these organisations to respond to their safety recommendations within 90 days of the publication of the investigation report.
-Their responses will be shared here when they’re available.
+All organisations responded to their safety recommendations within 90 days of publication of the investigation report.

 It is recommended that NHSX develops a process to recognise and act on digital issues reported from the Patient Safety Incident Management System.